theyosh/TerrariumPI/README.md

   `cd TerrariumPI`
 3. Update the new code with git
   `git pull`
+4. Re-run the installation script in order to update software dependencies `sudo ./install.sh`
 4. Restart TerrariumPI according to: https://github.com/theyosh/TerrariumPI/wiki/FAQ#how-to-restart-terrariumpi

 Now clear your browser cache and reload the webinterface.
 A brand new version should be running.

 ## Hardware
 This software requires a Raspberry Pi and some extra hardware in order to run and work.
-The bare minimun is
+The bare minimun and tested hardware is
 - Raspberry PI
   - Pi 2
   - Pi 3